-Khadijah “Moon” Ali-Coleman is an award-winning journalist who has served the Washington DC metropolitan area for more than six years, covering education, political and arts news for online, print and broadcast media.
+Khadijah Z. Ali-Coleman is an award-winning journalist who has served the Washington DC metropolitan area for more than six years, covering education, political and arts news for online, print and broadcast media.
+She is the publisher and editor of the digital magazine So Our Youth Aspire.
 Her articles have appeared in dozens of newspapers and magazines, including East of the River, The Washington Informer, District Chronicles, The Baltimore Times, The Afro and The Hill Rag.
-Nationally, her work has been read on online sites, including SoulTrain.com, the award-winning music blog SoulBounce.com, and the national news site Examiner.com where she writes as the DC Community Issues Examiner.
-A resident of Prince George’s County, Maryland, Khadijah recently joined the writing team at Patch.com, covering local news as a contributing writer to the Upper Marlboro Patch.
+Nationally, her work has been read on online sites, including Ebony.com, SoulTrain.com, the award-winning music blog SoulBounce.com, and the national news site Examiner.com where she served as the DC Community Issues Examiner several years.
+A resident of Prince George’s County, Maryland, Khadijah was also part of the writing team at Patch.com, covering local news as a contributing writer to the Upper Marlboro Patch.
 Khadijah has worked in broadcast media as an on-air news reporter for Pacifica Radio’s WPFW 89.3 and has appeared on numerous news programs to discuss local politics, education and arts.

 To hire her for your digital needs, email LiberatedMuseProductions@gmail.com